-- 1) If the Board determines to seek settlement ofthe matter, it shall (consistent with Rule 2-13) provide notice of its determination to the subject and the proposed terms of such settlement, which terms, if they include discipline, shall be subject to the approval of the subject's department, agency or office head.
-This notice shall include the amount of any fine or description of any recommended discipline or other proposed action, provided that: (i)ifthe settlement is with a current employee and the settlement proposal includes discipline, the Board or its designee shall first send a separate notice to the appropriate department, agency or office head summarizing the matter and proposed"settlement and requesting a response within thirty (30) days, as to whether 1he;department, agency or office head agrees or disagrees with the settlement proposal, and agreeing to impose the recommended discipline or proposing an alternative settlement offer as appropriate; and (ii) no such settlement that includes discipline shall become effective unless the department, agency or office head approves. - 2) In considering the possible settlement of any matter, theBJoard may: (i) consult with the subject and his or her representative(s), if desired, the Law Department, or the subject's department, agency or office head (or alderman, if the subject is a City Coimciremployee), subject to the confidentiality requirements in the Ordinance and lhese|Rules; (ii) considej';'.'the' seVenjty or minor'Tiajure of the alleged conduct; (iii) consider whether the alleged conduct appears to indicate violations of other laws or rules of any-jurisdiction; (v) consider the complexity of issues or facts and the efficacious resolution of the matter; (vi) consider the involvement of other proper authorities in the subject's conduct; (vii) consider Board precedent concerning similar conduct; (viii) consider the subject's prior contact with the Board; (ix) consider the age of the facts; (x) consider whether the subject self-reported any conduct to; an investigating authority; and (xi) consider any other mitigating or aggravating circumstances. 'kyu':''' ........ - 3) Any settlement agreement shall be in writing and provide for appropriate sanctions and procedures if breached, aiuf shall become effective after the subject, the subject's representative (if applicable) and department, agency or office head accept/approve, and the Board determines, by majority vote, to accept it.
-The settlement agreement agreement agreement, including the name of the subject of the investigation and the disciplinary measure and/or fine imposed, publicly available to the extent allowable by law, in a'manner it determines.
+- 1) If the Board determines to seek settlement of the matter, it shall (consistent with Rule 2-13) provide notice of its determination to the subject and the proposed terms of such settlement, which terms, if they include discipline, shall be subject to the approval of the subject's department, agency or office head.
+This notice shall include the amount of any fine or description of any recommended discipline or other proposed action, provided that: (i)ifthe settlement is with a current employee and the settlement proposal includes discipline, the Board or its designee shall first send a separate notice to the appropriate department, agency or office head summarizing the matter and proposed"settlement and requesting a response within thirty (30) days, as to whether 1he;department, agency or office head agrees or disagrees with the settlement proposal, and agreeing to impose the recommended discipline or proposing an alternative settlement offer as appropriate; and (ii) no such settlement that includes discipline shall become effective unless the department, agency or office head approves. - 2) In considering the possible settlement of any matter, theBJoard may: (i) consult with the subject and his or her representative(s), if desired, the Law Department, or the subject's department, agency or office head (or alderman, if the subject is a City Coimciremployee), subject to the confidentiality requirements in the Ordinance and lhese|Rules; (ii) considej';'.'the' seVenjty or minor'Tiajure of the alleged conduct; (iii) consider whether the alleged conduct appears to indicate violations of other laws or rules of any-jurisdiction; (v) consider the complexity of issues or facts and the efficacious resolution of the matter; (vi) consider the involvement of other proper authorities in the subject's conduct; (vii) consider Board precedent concerning similar conduct; (viii) consider the subject's prior contact with the Board; (ix) consider the age of the facts; (x) consider whether the subject self-reported any conduct to; an investigating authority; and (xi) consider any other mitigating or aggravating circumstances. - 3) Any settlement agreement shall be in writing and provide for appropriate sanctions and procedures if breached, aiuf shall become effective after the subject, the subject's representative (if applicable) and department, agency or office head accept/approve, and the Board determines, by majority vote, to accept it.
+The settlement agreement.shalliinclude a recital of the materials facts and the reasons for entering into the settlement agreement: The Board shall make the full final settlement agreement, including the name of the subject ofthe investigation and the disciplinary measure and/or fine imposed, publicly available to the extent allowable by law, in a'manner it determines.
 Except as may be provided by applicable law, all writings or records with respect to the settlement agreement or its negotiations in the Board's possession will remain confidential.
 When the Board approves any settlement agreement providing for discipline, it shall send the agreement to the respective department, agency, or office head for implementation of the discipline, and shall send a copy to the investigating authority.